vamcart/laravel-nginx-php-starter/README.md

 ```
 docker compose up -d
 ```
 * Try to open http://localhost:8084 .
 You must see 404 nginx page.
-It's fine.
+It's fine, because we don't have any php files yet.

 ## Laravel install